xairon/BDTLN/README.md

 1) Installing
 --------------

-Clone this repository onto your web server
+- Clone this repository onto your web server
+- Delete the folder "vendor"
-Execute following commands :
+- Install a webserver, Wampserver if you're using Windows for example Execute following commands :
++ php ./composer.phar update
 + php app/console doctrine:database:create
 + php app/console doctrine:schema:update --force
-+ php ./composer.php update
++ php app/console doctrine:fixtures:load

+Note : If you're using Windows, add "php" to the PATH

+Two users are already created, a simple user and a super admin.
+For super admin the login is "admin" and password too, for user the login is "user" ans password too.

 2) Checking your System Configuration for Symfony2
 ---------------------------------------------------